harness/developer-hub/docs/continuous-delivery/verify/cv-getstarted/configure-first-cv.md

    The maximum timeout value you can set is **53w**.
 You can also set timeouts at the pipeline level.

-## Step 3: Select a continuous verification type, sensitivity, and duration
+## Select a continuous verification type, sensitivity, and duration

 On the Verify settings page, do the following:

 1. In **Continuous Verification Type**, select **Threshold Analysis [No ML]**.

 2. In **Duration**, choose a duration.
 Harness uses the data points within this duration for analysis.
 For instance, if you select 10 minutes, Harness analyzes the first 10 minutes of your APM data.
-It is recommended to choose 15 minutes for APM.
+Harness recommends choosing 15 minutes for APM.
 This helps you thoroughly analyze and detect issues before releasing the deployment to production.

-3. In the **Artifact Tag** field, reference the primary artifact that you added in the **Artifacts** section of the Service tab.
-Use the Harness expression `<+serviceConfig.artifacts.primary.tag>` to reference this primary artifact.
+3. In the **Artifact Tag** field, reference the primary artifact that you added in the **Artifacts** section of the **Service** tab.
+Use the Harness expression `<+serviceConfig.artifacts.primary.tag>` to reference the primary artifact.
 To learn about artifact expression, go to [Harness expression](..//..platform/../../../platform/12_Variables-and-Expressions/harness-variables.md).

-## Step 4: Create a monitored service
+## Create a monitored service

 The next step is to create a monitored service for the Verify step.
 Harness CV uses a monitored service to monitor health trend deviations, using logs and metrics obtained from the health source, such as APM and logging tools.